karlgrz/karlgrz.com/content/pages/about.markdown

 slug: about
 title: About

 Hi!
 I'm a software engineer for [Mediafly](http://www.mediafly.com) in Chicago, IL.
-Primarily I write C# that runs on mono, though I'm pretty much open to learning anything.
+I've found myself liking python, go, erlang, and C# these days.

 Reach out to me through the following avenues: